 Their findings are summarized in the technical note Lower Detection Levels in UTI QualiTorr Process Monitors.

 The UTI researchers set out to see if background improvements could be achieved by substituting a cryopump for the QMA’s traditional turbo.
 Their QMA was the UTI QualiTorr III in a closed-source, short-probe configuration with a close-coupled, fast-response sampling module.
 The standard 60 l/sec turbopump used with this was replaced by a CTI On-Board 8F cryopump.
 The test chamber was pumped with another On-Board 8F.
 Both cryos were run on the same helium compressor.
 A test gas mixture consisting of 1% hydrogen in argon was introduced into the test chamber via a variable leak valve.

 The researchers found that switching to a cryopump produced much lower backgrounds throughout the sampling system.

-This finding is consistent with as yet unpublished research conducted by John O’Hanlon and Barry Brownstein of the Univ. of Arizona, Tucson, and Dave Continue reading
+This finding is consistent with as yet unpublished research conducted by John O’Hanlon and Barry Brownstein of the Univ. of Arizona, Tucson, The Population And Linkages Service, and Dave Continue reading